-The Anthropology Department seeks to prepare MA and PhD students who want to gain a strong background in both theoretical and applied aspects of anthropology to pursue academic or professional careers.
+The Anthropology Department prepares MA and PhD students who want to gain a strong background in both theoretical and applied aspects of anthropology to pursue academic or professional careers.

 Students choosing to pursue master's or doctoral studies in Anthropology may choose to specialize in archaeology, cultural anthropology or physical anthropology.
 In addition to the traditional subfields, the department offers opportunities to specialize in the following areas: